mainmatter/playbook/src/development-process/README.md

 meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential modifications to the iteration are triaged by the iteration lead.
-They might consult with the business experts or other project stakeholders to determine validity and priority of the incoming requests.
+They might consult with the business experts or other project stakeholders to determine the validity and priority of the incoming requests.
 If an issue is considered necessary to be added to the iteration after the planning meeting, it can be added but another issue might have to be removed from the iteration in its stead.